lionel-rigoux/pandemic/README.md

 ## Roadmap

-- propose publishing templates
+- [x] propose publishing templates
-- include pandoc filters in the publishing pipeline
+- [ ] include pandoc filters in the publishing pipeline
-- possibility to add custom scaffolds and publishing templates (recipes) from git
+- [ ] possibility to add custom scaffolds and publishing recipes from git (like in [scaffold-it](https://github.com/solid-stack/scaffold-it))
-- add pandoc binaries as dependencies (or not, I don't know yet)
+- [ ] add pandoc binaries as dependencies (like in [pandoc-bin](https://github.com/toshgoodson/pandoc-bin))
-- Provide tools to process revisions and suggestions (diff display, selective merge, etc.)
+- [ ] Provide tools to process revisions and suggestions (diff display, selective merge, etc.), maybe, one day

 ## Requirements
 - npm (easy peasy with nvm)